Zioury/limnoria-gogs/README.md

 that provides support for [gogs](https://gogs.com) webhook notifications.
 Currently it has the following features:

-  - Support of push, tag, issue, comment and merge request events
+  - Support of push and create events
   - Commands to manage subscribed projects per channel
   - Localization